woflydev/odyssey_cnn/README.md

 > - rebuild opencv with GSTREAMER support
 > - install tensorflow with GPU support enabled (much, much harder than it seems)

+> **⚠ Deprecated API Documentation**
+> ---
+> If you plan on using our API and code, beware that:
+> - some documentation below is outdated
+> - we do not plan on updating the documentation here
+> - instead, check [woflydev/odyssey_docs](https://github.com/woflydev/odyssey_docs) for future reference.

 Git (recommended):
 ```bash
 git clone https://github.com/woflydev/odyssey_cnn.git